 Once the offer is written up and signed it is ready to be presented to the seller!

 The Offer is usually sent to the listing agent who works for the seller.
 With the offer goes a signed copy of the property condition report if we had it to start with along with lead-based paint if necessary.
 Also included is either a copy of your pre-qual letter or funds availability letter.
-And a note with your story on it.

 You can hopefully expect an acceptance!
 2nd Best is at least a counter offer so you have a chance to fight again!